OrangeKami/Chen_Zhang_T2A2/README.md

 * I want to be able to create more than 1 account on the application.
 * I want to update my details on my profile.
 * I want to delete my account at any time.
-* if someone wants to buy my sticker or message me, then they should have a user profile with the app.
+* if someone wants to buy my listing or message me, then they should have a user profile with the app.
 * I do not want others to access my account or change my profile information.

 ***As a Buyer***